neoLIZV/neoHGT/README.md

 Updated on April 2023.

-To see the previous version neoHGT1, you may visit [here](https://www.github.com/cgneo/neoHGT)
+To see the previous version neoHGT1, you may find it [here](https://www.github.com/cgneo/neoHGT).

 ## Table of Contents